nrkno/nrkno-sanity-libs/packages/nrkno-iframe-preview-api/README.md

 cd /path/to/your/render/app
 npm link  @nrk/sanity-plugin-nrkno-iframe-preview
 ```

+If you use volta, you must ensure that your render app also uses volta, otherwise
+npm link will not work correctly.

 Remember to use localhost url in the Studio to test the IFramePreview component with the app using the linked lib.